 The Services Award for Health and Safety [NEW]

 The STEM Faculty Award for Health and Safety [NEW]

+Science Technology English and Maths

 The BASS Faculty Award for Health and Safety [NEW]

+Business, Arts and Social Sciences

 The new awards encourage more people to nominate knowing that their entry will be judged against similar schools/services.
 All students and employees of the University of Leeds can still be nominated to receive an award; this may be one person or a team of people who have driven health and safety.